 Leave the details of your trip with a trusted friend or family member.
 Let them know where you are going, how you are going to get there, who will be going with you, and when you plan on being back.

-There isn’t a guarantee that you’ll have coverage, but it never hurts to keep a fully charged cell phone with you on any trip you take.
+It never hurts to keep a fully charged cell phone with you on any trip you take.
 Chances are you will be able to find service in case of an emergency.
-If you travel in extremely remote places, it might be a wise to consider purchasing a satellite phone.
+If you travel in extremely remote places, it might be wise to consider purchasing a satellite phone.

 Wear lightweight clothing to keep cool.
 If possible, avoid dark colors.
-Covering up while you are out riding in the heat will help keep your body cooler because it keeps direct sunlight off your skin.
-It also protects you from sunburn and from the wind.
+Covering up while you are out riding in the heat will help keep your body cooler.
+It keeps direct sunlight off your skin and protects you from sunburn and windburn.

 Take a Rest

 Make sure you take breaks frequently to keep from getting overly tired and dehydrated.
 This is important on every ride, especially when conditions are extreme.
-If it is a possibility, get out of the heat and rest in a shady area out of the sun.
+If it is a possibility, get out of the heat.
+Rest in a shady area out of the sun.

 Heat exhaustion and heat stroke set on quickly.
 If you feel too hot and tired to ride, don’t do it.
-You don’t want to push yourself in extreme temperatures or put yourself at risk.
+You don’t want to overdo it in extreme temperatures or put yourself at risk.
 Know what your limits are and don’t push yourself too hard.